jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/SQL/Basics/SQL Overview.md

 tags: #Programmering #SQL

-## Definition
+> [!tldr] Definition
----
-Structured Query Language (SQL) is a standard programming language specifically designed for managing and manipulating relational [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|databases]].
+> Structured Query Language (SQL) is a standard programming language specifically designed for managing and manipulating relational [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|databases]].

 SQL allows you to create, retrieve, update, and delete data in a database.
 It also provides the ability to define and manage the structure of the data and control access to it.

+---

 ## Subtopics:
----
 - [[SQL Syntax]]
 - [[SQL Data Types]]
 - [[Constraints]]